 Chickens, generally, will not hang out in the coop.
 They go into the coop to lay eggs, drink and eat, and to roost at night.
 The outside run is an important feature to the coop.
 If you have a garden, you’ll want a chicken run so the chickens don’t eat your garden produce and plants.
 They love pea plants, so unless you plant some for them, you’ll want a chicken run.

-Chicken tractors or portable coops, like the Mobile Chicken Coop with Pen and Wheels, come with an attached chicken run.
-Building a chicken run isn't a big deal and you can even buy portable chicken fences.
+Chicken tractors or portable coops are also sold.
+There are tractors that come with an attached chicken run.
+Building a chicken run isn’t a big deal and you can even buy portable chicken fences.

 Cleaning the Coop